 Hi, I am Pavan Turaga.
 I am an Associate Professor jointly between the departments of Arts, Media, and Engineering and Electrical Engineering (ECEE).
 I direct the School of Arts, Media, and Engineering.

 I direct the Geometric Media Lab (GML) at ASU.
 We are proud to have Max Bernstein as Associate Director of the GML.
-Our work spans theoretical tools for representation drawn from statistics, optimization, geometry, and topology, and broadly applied to the areas of computer vision, machine learning, immersive technologies, health-analytics, public understanding of science, arts and performance, and more.
+Our work spans tools for representation drawn from statistics, optimization, geometry, and topology, and applied to the areas of computer vision, machine learning, immersive technologies, health-analytics, public understanding of science, arts and performance, and more.
 Please browse the above tabs for a sampling of our research themes, and publications.